milfordn/minitaur-simulation/README.md

 Download Eigen here: http://eigen.tuxfamily.org/index.php?title=Main_Page
 - In the eigen-eigen-[Hash] folder, there should be an "Eigen" folder.
 Copy that into the same folder as above.

+To Compile Models:
+- download and install handlebars (best way to do this is with npm): https://www.npmjs.com/package/handlebars
+- run model/make-model.bash
+- compiled models should show up in model/compiled